Class Curriculum Newsletters

 Year 2 class page

-We have PE every TUESDAY and THURSDAY!
+We have PE every TUESDAY!
 Please make sure you have your PE kit in school, long hair tied back and any earrings removed.

-Throughout the summer term, we are enjoying the stories of Fantastic Mr Fox and The papaya that spoke!
-We will be retelling the story in our own words, creating character descriptions and writing letters.
-We are also learning to create information books.
+Throughout the autumn term, we are enjoying the stories of Little Red Riding Hood, Cinderella and Cinderboy.
+We will be retelling the story in our own words, comparing stories and writing character descriptions.
+We will use the story of Cinderboy to write our own newspaper reports.

 In year 2 …

-In our spelling, punctuation and grammar lessons, we have been learning to locate and use nouns, verbs, adjectives and adverbs.
-We are also beginning to understand a use a variety of sentence types.
-(Statements, exclamations, questions and commands) Each week your child will have a list of spellings to learn, with a test on a Wednesday.
-Learning these spellings will really help to improve your child’s confidence when writing independently.
+In our spelling, punctuation and grammar lessons, we will be learning to locate and use nouns, verbs, adjectives and adverbs.
+We are also beginning to understand and use a variety of sentence types.
+(Statements, exclamations, questions and commands)

 In year 2 …